Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 \subsection{The \texorpdfstring{$\boldsymbol{\Omega}$}{Omega}-invariant}

 The link cobordism map $F_{W,\S}$ is an invariant of $\S$ only up to isotopy rel.\ boundary.
-In order to obstruct two surfaces from being smoothly equivalent, we need a refined invariant.
-We make use of the invariant $\Omega$ from \cite[Section 6]{JuhaszMillerZemke}, defined for surfaces embedded in $B^4$.
+To obstruct two surfaces from being smoothly equivalent, we use the invariant $\Omega$ from \cite[Section 6]{JuhaszMillerZemke}, defined for surfaces embedded in $B^4$.